-Part I: This is part one of an eight part article series on JIVA, the Joint Initiative on Village Advancement, an integrated community development program supported by the John Deere Foundation and implemented by PYXERA Global and local partners in three rural villages of Rajasthan, India.
+Part I: This is part one of an eight part article series on JIVA, the Joint Initiative for Village Advancement, an integrated community development program jointly created and implemented by PYXERA Global and the John Deere Foundation in three rural villages of Rajasthan, India.
 This series reflects the impact of the JIVA program on its contributors and communities.
 To learn more, visit the JIVA Homepage and the most recent project update.
 Keep an eye out for Part II.

 Before JIVA, farmers were not aware of improved agriculture techniques and there were no fruit orchards.
 Only a few farmers would plow their fields during the summers.
 There was not a single vermi-compost pit in the JIVA villages and all the farmers would broadcast seed to grow wheat.
 Due to a lack of knowledge, the farmers were using excessive pesticides and other inputs.
 There were, and still are, some barriers that affect JIVA’s work, such as the lack of education and literacy among the farmers, the small size of holdings and plots, lack of water and its poor quality, lack of fencing around the fields, and damage due to nilgai, a local antelope species.